Post-Separation Abuse and the Devastation It Causes

 Understanding the perpetrator

-The abuser is highly motivated to harm the person they have entrapped: they are regularly carrying out harmful behaviours (and often crimes) towards that person.
+The abuser is highly motivated to harm the person they have entrapped: they are regularly carrying out harmful behaviors (and often crimes) towards that person.

 If the entrapped person tries to escape the abuser by ending the ‘relationship’, it is very likely that the abuser will continue abusing them — this is because the abuser has a continued motivation to harm the person who they have targeted.